 DISCOVERY_CONFIGQosPolicy to -1 for the DomainParticipant.
 Setting this field to -1 sends the old TypeObject instead of TypeObjectLb.
-See the DDS_DiscoveryConfigQosPolicy table in the RTI Connext DDS Core Libraries User’s Manual.
+See the DDS_DiscoveryConfigQosPolicy table in the RTI Connext Core Libraries User’s Manual.

 If using XML configuration, you can use the following snippet within the

 If you experience only the type-matching issue but don’t have old services or tools, make the registered type names equal.
 For information on how the type matching is done, see the “TypeConsistencyEnforcement QosPolicy” section in the RTI Connext Core Libraries User’s Manual or in the RTI Connext Core Libraries Getting Started Guide Addendum for Extensible Types.